awly/katsnet/README.md

 # katsnet - kubernetes API on tailscale network

+Welp, turns out Tailscale folks [already did this](https://tailscale.com/kb/1236/kubernetes-operator/).
+You should use their operator :)

+---

 `katsnet` lets you use `kubectl` over Tailscale.
 It runs as an [impersonating proxy](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation) inside of the cluster and joins your tailnet as a node.